wessaunders/tileserver-gl/README.md

 # tileserver-gl
-Tileserver-gl hosted in nginx to allow for SSL
+Tileserver-gl hosted in nginx to provide for SSL availability